Difference Between AICD and Pacemaker

 The device consists of a sensory unit, a generator, a computer system, and a battery for operation.
 The sensory unit senses the beating of the heart and sends signals to the computer system.

 The computer monitors the beating of the heart and keeps track of the beating.
-The generator unit acts as a defibrillator for sending mild shocks to the heart through the lead wire implanted onto the right ventricle.
+The generator unit acts as a defibrillator for sending mild shocks to the heart through the lead wire implanted into the right ventricle.

 The device is suggested for patients who have suffered from cardiac arrest due to sustained ventricular tachycardia or ventricular fibrillation.